 A rotor ship is a type of ship designed to use the Magnus effect for propulsion.
 The ship is propelled, at least in part, by large vertical rotors, sometimes known as rotor sails.
 German engineer Anton Flettner was the first to build a ship which attempted to tap this force for propulsion, and the ships are sometimes known as Flettner ships.
 Albert Einstein praised Flettner’s rotor ship as having great practical importance.
-A rotor airplane:
+And this is rotor airplane:

 Now imagine the above model airplane with cylinder-rotors taken from the following rotor ship.
 It would be a truly gigantic airplane: